waynetee/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* property agents who need to manage a significant number of properties and buyers
+* Property agents who need to manage a significant number of properties and buyers
-* prefer desktop apps
+* Prefer desktop apps
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: Allow property agents to manage and match properties and buyers faster than a typical mouse/GUI driven app.